preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/targeting-properties/index.rst

 3. Continue this way until all terms you want to map is done.
 4. Save when you're finished.

-Delete or edit Target Property
+Delete or edit target property
 **********************************
-To delete a Target Property, click the dust bin, to edit it, click the pen:
+To delete a target property, click the dust bin, to edit it, click the pen:

 .. image:: targeting-properties-delete-edit-v7.png

-All settings used when creating a Targeting Property can be edited, see above.
+All settings used when creating a targeting property can be edited, see above.